richchurcher/express-api-auth/README.md

 }
 ```

-If the promise rejects (or a `null` is returned), `login` will issue an error.
+If the promise rejects, `login` will issue an error.

-If it resolves successfully, two cookies will be set: one containing the JWT named `AUTH-TOKEN`, and one containing a CSRF token named `XSRF-TOKEN`.
+If it resolves (and the hash is verified) two cookies will be set: one containing the JWT named `ACCESS-TOKEN`, and one containing a CSRF token named `XSRF-TOKEN`.
 A 201 HTTP status response will be issued.
 The JWT will contain a `sub` (subject) claim consisting of the user id, available on the request object as `req.user.sub`.

 Note that `login` is not designed to return a more complete user object.
-If you need a user object, one reasonable approach would be to include the user id in the JWT and expose a `currentuser` route which responds with a 'rehydrated' user based on the value of `req.user.sub`.
+If you need a user object, one reasonable approach would be to expose a `currentuser` route which responds with a 'rehydrated' user based on the value of `req.user.sub`.

 ## Logout